-- Use a wooden stick and slowly stir in the shock making sure it dissolves completely, or as much as possible.
+- Use a wooden stick and slowly stir in the shock, making sure it dissolves completely

-- Slowly pour the bucket of pre-dissolved shock around your pool.
+- Slowly pour the bucket of pre-dissolved shock throughout your pool water.
 You may have some undissolved shock at the bottom of your bucket.
-In this case, just dip your bucket in some pool water give it a slow swish around and pour it back into the pool to help dissolve some of that shock.
+In this case, just dip your bucket in some pool water give it a slow swish around, then pour it back into the pool to help dissolve the remaining shock.

 - DO NOT mix all the bags together in one bucket.

-- Always shock at dusk or night time.
-The chlorine works better when it’s not being burned off by the sun.
+- Always shock at dusk or nighttime.
+Chlorine works better when it’s not being burned off by the sun.

 Swimming After Shocking